ExoQuery/terpal-sql/README.md

 TBD

-(Also include instructions for running from SQLITE)
+(Also include instructions for running from SqlDelight)

 # Features